PranavMintri/MRT_Assignments/README.md

-# MRT_Assignments
+# MRT_Assignment_2
-This repository is to store the codes for all MRT assignments.
+This branch contains the programs for all the UART, SPI and I2C communication protocol assignments.